SebastiaAgramunt/sebastiaagramunt.github.io/_posts/2024-11-05-python-virtual-environments-with-uv.md

 ## A more complete `pyproject.toml` and how to install in `uv` and `pip`

 In this section we'll show a better `pyproject.toml` and how to install it using `pip` and `uv`.
 One of the good things about `uv` is that it seems to be completely compatible with `pip`, the default dependency manager.
-That makes it ideal for any project as regular users won't use `uv`.
+That makes it ideal for any project as the default user won't use `uv`.

 ```
 [project]